niiranjan/Elite-XI-T20-Squad-Builder/README.md

 1. Scoring Capability: The team consistently scores 180+ runs on average.
 2. Defensive Capability: The team effectively defends totals of 150+ runs on average.

-Strategic Plan for Optimal Performance in T20 Cricket
+Strategic Plan for Optimal Performance in T20 Cricket :

+•	Utilized Python and Power BI to develop a system for selecting the top 11 T20 cricket players worldwide.
+•	Leveraged Pandas and NumPy libraries in Python for efficient data sorting and filtering.
+•	Implemented DAX and various Power BI functions to create an intuitive and visually appealing dashboard interface.
+•	Demonstrated proficiency in data manipulation, visualization, and problem-solving within sports analytics.
+•	Contributed to structured decision-making processes through systematic data analysis and visualization techniques.

 Batting Order: